zzxwill/odps/intl.en-US/User Guide/MapReduce/Function Introduction/Local run.md

 ## Basic stages introduction {#section_zjr_r3g_vdb .section}

-**Local run prerequisite**: By setting `–local` parameter in the jar command, user can simulate MapReduce running process on the local to initiate local debugging.
+**Local run prerequisite**: By setting –local parameter in the jar command, user can simulate MapReduce running process on the local to initiate local debugging.

-**At local operation time**: The client downloads required Meta information of input tables, resources, and Meta information of output tables from MaxCompute, and saves them into a local directory named ‘warehouse’.
+**At local operation time**: The client downloads required meta information of input tables, resources, and meta information of output tables from MaxCompute, and saves them into a local directory named ‘warehouse’.

 **After running the program**: The calculation result is output into a file in the ‘warehouse’.
 If the input table and referenced resources have been downloaded in the local warehouse directory, the data and files in ‘warehouse’ directory are referenced directly during the next run time, and the downloading process does not need to be repeated.

 ## Difference between running locally and running distributed environments {#section_k3l_t3g_vdb .section}